TooCynical/CD/P1/Readme.md

     testfile only (with 40 terminals) so it should be taken as an indication only.
     Instances with 20 terminals are solved in about 1-30 seconds.
 Instances with 40 terminals take between 3-60 minutes.

+Testing:
+    The folder /testing/ contains several python / bash scripts which can be used to test the program.
+This is probably not very interesting but we included them anyways.
+Additionally, the folder contains a set of generated instances files which can also be used for testing.